awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.Maintenance.md

 WHERE t1.id = t2.id;
 ```

-Then suppose that the optimizer chooses the join order \(t1, t2\), but we know that the join order \(t2, t1\) is faster\.
+Then suppose that the optimizer chooses the join order \(t1, t2\), but you know that the join order \(t2, t1\) is faster\.
 The following hint forces the optimizer to use the faster join order, \(t2, t1\)\.
-Include EXPLAIN so that the optimizer generates a plan for the SQL statement but does not run the statement\. \(Output not shown\.\)
+Include EXPLAIN so that the optimizer generates a plan for the SQL statement but without running the statement\. \(Output not shown\.\)

 ```
 /*+ Leading ((t2 t1)) */ EXPLAIN SELECT *